-Services that our plan pays for What you must pay Outpatient mental health crisis services (expanded) \$0 copay The crisis service array is expanded to include Mobile Crisis Response (MCR) and Crisis Stabilization services.
-MCR services require face-to-face screening using the state-approved crisis screening instrument.
-Following the completion of the MCR event, transition to additional crisis or other rehabilitation services, consistent with state regulations, to ameliorate the crisis situation may occur.
-The state's centralized crisis intake line, CARES, accepts referrals for MCR services on behalf of beneficiaries experiencing a behavioral health crisis.
-Crisis Stabilization services may be provided for up to 30 days following an MCR event and require a demonstrated need for ongoing stabilization supports as documented on an LPHA-approved crisis safety plan.
-Prior authorization and/or referral may be required Outpatient rehabilitation services \$0 copay The plan will cover physical therapy, occupational therapy, and speech therapy.
+Services that our plan pays for What you must pay Outpatient mental health crisis services (expanded) \$0 сорау In addition to crisis intervention services, the plan will cover the following medically necessary crisis services: Prior authorization and/or referral may be required Mobile Crisis Response (MCR): MCR is a mobile, time- limited service for crisis symptom reduction, stabilization, and restoration to the previous level of functioning.
+MCR services require a face-to-face screening using a state approved crisis-screening instrument and may include: short-term intervention, crisis safety planning, brief counseling, consultation with other qualified providers, and referral to other mental health community services.
+To access MCR services, health plan members or individuals concerned about health plan members should call the state's crisis intake line, CARES, at 1-800-345-9049 (TTY: 1-866-794-0374).
+CARES will dispatch a local provider to the location of the health plan member in crisis. • Crisis Stabilization: Crisis stabilization services are time- limited, intensive supports available for up to 30 days following an MCR event to prevent additional behavioral health crises.
+Crisis stabilization services provide strengths-based support on a one-on-one basis in the home or community.
+The health plan will cover Mobile Crisis Response and Crisis Stabilization services provided by: Community Mental Health Centers with a crisis certification from the state, or • Behavioral Health Clinics with a crisis certification from the state.
+Outpatient rehabilitation services \$0 сорау The plan will cover physical therapy, occupational therapy, and speech therapy.
 Prior authorization and/or referral may be required You can get outpatient rehabilitation services from hospital outpatient departments, independent therapist offices, comprehensive outpatient rehabilitation facilities (CORFs), and other facilities.

-Outpatient surgery \$0 copay The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers.
-Prior authorization and/or referral may be required Partial hospitalization services \$0 copay Partial hospitalization is a structured program of active psychiatric treatment.
+Services that our plan pays for What you must pay Outpatient surgery The plan will cover outpatient surgery and services at hospital outpatient facilities and ambulatory surgical centers. \$0 copay Prior authorization and/or referral may be required Partial hospitalization services Partial hospitalization is a structured program of active psychiatric treatment.
 It is offered as a hospital outpatient service or by a community mental health center.
 It is more intense than the care you get in your doctor's or therapist's office.
-It can help keep you from having to stay in the hospital.
-Prior authorization and/or referral may be required
+It can help keep you from having to stay in the hospital. \$0 copay Prior authorization and/or referral may be required